three11/optisize/README.md

 2. `width`: Number - Target width (Optional)
 3. `height`: Number - Target height (Optional)

-* The `src` argument should represent an absolute path to your images folder.
+* The `src` argument should represent a relative path to your images folder.
+The folder is relative to your `node_modules` folder.
 All images located inside other folders in that folder will be recursively optisized as well.

 ## Usage